 Should WWAHost.exe Be Removed?

 Being a Windows core file, you shouldn’t expect WWAHost.exe to cause any problem in your system.
-But if a virus disguises itself as WWAHost.exe or if the file is not located in C:\Windows\System32\, it could be a threat.
+If a file acting as WWAHost.exe is not located in C:\Windows\System32, it may not be the genuine file, and it’s good to exercise caution.
 If that is the case, then you should remove WWAHost.exe.
 Use the following methods to fix WWAHost.exe errors:

 Method 1: Terminate WWAHost.exe from the Task Manager